The Commonplace

 Key Points

-• Optimized coordination between human and technological resources (fewer bottlenecks, fewer defects).
+• Improved training targeting and coordination between human and technological resources.

-• Largest benefits in high labor-intensity firms and those with rigid hierarchical structures and limited coordination mechanisms.
+• Heterogeneous effects: Largest gains occur in firms with high labor intensity, rigid hierarchies, and limited coordination mechanisms.

 Data & Methods